 In the skin, melanin is produced by melanocytes.
 Melanocytes are cells found in the epidermis, and their primary function is associated with protection against ultraviolet radiation.

 There are different types of melanin, and, in humans, the most common are Eumelanin and Pheomelanin.
 They are present in all people in varying concentrations.
 These concentrations are genetically determined and differ among ethnic groups.

-- Eumelanin gives color to gray, black, yellow, and brown hair and is more abundant in people with dark skin (skin types 4-5 and 6).
+- Eumelanin gives gray, black, yellow, and brown hair color and is more abundant in people with dark skin (skin types 4-5 and 6).

 - Pheomelanin is more abundant in light skin (skin types 1-2 and 3), producing a pink to red hue.
 It is also found in large quantities in red hair.
 Pheomelanin is also found on the lips and nipples.